-- a. elect the faculty senators and members of constitutional and standing committees; - b. discuss at a duly convened meeting any matter of importance to the faculty, including amendments and bylaws to this constitution as brought forward by the Faculty Senate or the appropriate Senate committee; - c. participate in shared decision making on academic matters and policies as provided in the Faculty Handbook; - d. make formal resolutions on any issue relating to academic affairs or to the policies or administration of the University; - e. deliberate issues brought to the general faculty from the Faculty Senate or its committees, and other issues properly brought before it; - f. discuss communications to the faculty from the president or his or her officers; - g. adopt rules of procedure.
+- elect the faculty senators and members of constitutional and standing committees; - discuss at a duly convened meeting any matter of importance to the faculty, including amendments and bylaws to this constitution as brought forward by the Faculty Senate or the appropriate Senate committee; - participate in shared decision making on academic matters and policies as provided in the Faculty Handbook; - make formal resolutions on any issue relating to academic affairs or to the policies or administration of the d.
+University; - deliberate issues brought to the general faculty from the Faculty Senate or its committees, and other issues properly brought before it; - f. discuss communications to the faculty from the president or his or her officers; - adopt rules of procedure.